TID-Lab/aggie/docs/content/smtc/smtc.md

 ### Tracking Team

 The *tracking team* is responsible for reading through the real-time streams of social media reports aggregated by Aggie either in batches or by navigating through pages.
-Their workflow involves going through each report and creating an incident from actionable reports.
+Their workflow involves going through each report and creating an group from actionable reports.

 ### Veracity Team

-After the tracking team creates an incident, the *veracity team* takes over to investigate and verify the truthfulness of the incident created by trackers using some of the below strategies:
+After the tracking team creates an group, the *veracity team* takes over to investigate and verify the truthfulness of the group created by trackers using some of the below strategies:
 1. Using social media platforms to communicate with the author of the report  (i.e. Tweeting at the author).
 2. Using triangulation to build evidence from other reports and sources.
 3. Contacting formal monitors in the field.